 1.2.1 shiny

 The shiny package is a tool to assist users in building the foundations of an interactive web application using R (Chang, Cheng, Allaire, Xie, and McPherson, 2017).
 It uses R functions to create HTML code for a web page.
-There are various different input, display, and settings options that can be customized all within the same shiny application.
+There are various different input, display, and settings options that can be customized all within the same Shiny application.

 1.2.2 shinydashboard

-The shinydashboard package expands beyond the shiny package to allow a compilation of many shiny pages in one dashboard.
+The shinydashboard package expands beyond the shiny package to allow a compilation of many Shiny pages in one dashboard.
 It also adds visual themes as well as other aesthetic options to give the dashboard a more attractive look (Chang, 2016).

 1.2.3 pwr

-The pwr package calculates power and sample sizes for various different scenarios using the calculations found in the book Statistical Power Analysis for the Behavioral Sciences (Cohen, 1980) as a basis for the package (Champley, 2017).
+The pwr package calculates power and required sample sizes for various different scenarios using the calculations found in the book Statistical Power Analysis for the Behavioral Sciences (Cohen, 1980) as a basis (Champley, 2017).
 In this dashboard, the pwr package is used for the calculations of the One Sample Mean, One Sample Proportion, Two Sample Means, and Two Sample Proportions scenarios.

 1.2.4 gsDesign

-The gsDesign package is used for power and sample size calculations for time to event scenarios (Anderson, 2016).
+The gsDesign package is used for power and required sample size calculations for time to event scenarios (Anderson, 2016).
 Specifically, it incorporates factors targeting the time, recruitment, and censoring components that are relevant for time to event settings.
-It uses the calculations of Lachin and Foulkes (1986) and Schoenfeld (1981) as the basis for the nSurvival and nEvents functions, which calculate the needed sample size and the expected number of events respectively.
+It uses the calculations of Lachin and Foulkes (1986) and Schoenfeld (1981) as the basis for the nSurvival and nEvents functions, which calculate the required sample size and the expected number of events respectively.

 1.2.5 survival

 The example sections in this document use the flchain data set from the survival package.
-The flchain data set contains a sample of half of the data collected from a study that examined "the prevalence of monclonal gammopathy of undetermined significance, MGUS in Olmsted Count, Minnesota" (Therneau, 2015).
-The subset of the data was later assayed to collect Kappa and Lambda serum levels among a few other variables.
+The flchain data set contains a sample of half of the data collected from a study that examined "the prevalence of monclonal gammopathy of undetermined significance, MGUS in Olmstead County, Minnesota" (Therneau, 2015).
+The subset of the data was later assayed to collect Kappa ($\kappa$) and Lambda ($\lambda$) serum levels among a few other variables.
 In the time between the original prevalence study and the secondary assay, some work had been done suggesting serum free light chain, FLC, levels were associated with immune disregulation.
 The secondary assay collected data necessary to examine the association of FLC levels and death rates.

 2. Using the Application